EricksonAtHome/blackeye/README.md

-## BLACKEYE v2.0 (Major Update on August 23, 2024 | New: Bank Template, Upcoming Localhost Feature, and More) Your donations play a vital role in expediting the project's completion.
+## BLACKEYE v2.0 (Major Update on August 23, 2024 | New: Bank Template, Upcoming Localhost Feature, and More)
+##### The tool is completely free now

+> [!Need Donations]
+> Your donations play a vital role in expediting the project's completion.
 With your support, we can swiftly bring this enhanced version to life and continue delivering valuable updates.

-##### The tool is completely free now

 -----------------------------------------------------------------------------------------------------------------------------
 ![alt text](https://raw.githubusercontent.com/EricksonAtHome/blackeye/main/img/bkev3.png)